FlorianPlo/Lumos_Group3/README.md

 3.  **Team Collaboration (The Merge):**
     * The two streams *must* merge.
 The business team's hypotheses should help focus the tech team's analysis.
 The tech team's findings (e.g., "This specific customer segment is highly unprofitable") must be connected to the business team's context (e.g., "...and the marketing plan is spending 80% of its budget acquiring them!").

-## 4. Final Deliverable: A 15-Slide Presentation
+## 4. Final Deliverable: A Slide Presentation

 Your team will present your findings to the "Zenith Executive Board" (your assessors).